onc-healthit/lantern-back-end/README.md

 2. **If you have a clean database or want to update the data in your database**
     1. Run the following command to update your endpoint resource files found in `lantern-back-end/resources/prod_resources`.
-This command will automatically query all the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`, and NPPES for their endpoint and npi data files.
+This command will automatically query all the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`.
+It will also query NPPES for their endpoint and npi data files, and CHPL for it's list of endpoint list sources.
     -Note: The NPPES npidata_pfile and endpoint_pfile are too large to store in our github repo, so you must run this command before running the project for the first time.
 The query_NPPES-resources script that is a part of this command will query NPPES for their endpoint and npi data files, and it will then cut out all the entries in the npi data file that are not organization entries.
 It then will also create a copy of each file and reduce them to 1000 lines to store for development resources.
      ```bash
       make update_source_data